typst/typst/docs/src/guides/guide-for-latex-users.md

 braces: `\cite{rasmus}`.

 Typst differentiates between [markup mode and code mode]($scripting/#blocks).
-The default setting is markup mode, where you compose text and apply syntactic constructs such as `[*stars for bold text*]`.
-On the other hand, code mode parallels programming languages like Python, providing the option to input and execute segments of code.
+The default is markup mode, where you compose text and apply syntactic constructs such as `[*stars for bold text*]`.
+Code mode, on the other hand, parallels programming languages like Python, providing the option to input and execute segments of code.